wzr1337/rsi.schema/doc/schema.spec.md

             "additionalHeaders": { // additional headers which might need to be sent with the request (optional) "<someHeaderName>": {
-                "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request "type": "string" // its type
+                "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request (optional) "type": "string" // its type
               }
             }
           },
           "delete": { // defines the DELETE method to be performable on /<service>/<resource>/<element> level to delete an element
             "parameters": {},
-            "additionalHeaders": { // allows additional, non-standard headers specific to the request (optional) "<header>": { // makes the <header> available for transport "isRequired": true, // marks the attribute to be required on each request (optional) "type": "string" // headers are always strings }
-            },
             "usesPermissions": [ // defines which permissions are needed to be present in the auth token to perform the described operation
               "<scope>Write" // A `Write` level permission is needed. <scope> describes and abstract scope, e.g. media => mediaWrite
             ],
             "additionalHeaders": { // additional headers which might need to be sent with the request (optional) "<someHeaderName>": {
-                "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request "type": "string" // its type
+                "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request (optional) "type": "string" // its type
               }
             }